Botany in the news:

 Chris Sardella ('93) recently won the Milken Family Foundation's National Educator Award.
 Sardella, a fifth grade teacher in Northborough, Massachusetts, plans on using the $25,000 award to pursue a doctorate in education while continuing to teach.

-The Botany Department is pleased to announce the appointment of Rachel Spicer, who comes to us from the Roland Institute at Harvard.
+The Botany Department is pleased to announce the appointment of Rachel Spicer, who comes to us from the Rowland Institute at Harvard.

 The College hosted the Seventh International Chrysophyte Symposium in 2008.